Table Of Contents

 5. Optimize page speed and layout before launch.

-• High-quality photos from every angle, not just front and back
+• High-quality photos from every angle

 • Clean backgrounds so nothing competes with the product